Solidity-Jobs/DexProjectFinder/readme.md

 `npm start
 `

 ### Verify Output

-* The application should display logs like `Running TokenFinder` and database connection status.
+- The application should display logs like `Running TokenFinder` and database connection status.
-* Telegram notifications will be sent if configured correctly.
+- Telegram notifications will be sent if configured correctly.

 ## Common Issues and Fixes

 1. **MongoDB Connection Error:**
-   * Ensure MongoDB is running and `DB_HOST` is set correctly in `.env`.
+   - Ensure MongoDB is running and `DB_HOST` is set correctly in `.env`.
-   * If using MongoDB Atlas, whitelist your IP address in the cluster settings.
+   - If using MongoDB Atlas, whitelist your IP address in the cluster settings.
-2. **Bitquery API Error:**
+2. **dextools API Error:**
-   * Verify that your `BITQUERY_API_KEY` is active and correct.
+   - Verify that your `DEXTOOLS_API_KEY` is active and correct.
 3. **Telegram Bot Error:**
-   * Ensure your `TELEGRAM_BOT_TOKEN` is valid and the bot is added to your Telegram chat.
+   - Ensure your `TELEGRAM_BOT_TOKEN` is valid and the bot is added to your Telegram chat.
 4. **Dependencies Missing:**
-   * Run `npm install` to ensure all dependencies are installed.
+   - Run `npm install` to ensure all dependencies are installed.